Ciaran-Skoshi/Brackshots-Discord-Bot/README.md

-Skoshi's Discprd Bot for them and their friends
+Skoshi's Discord Bot for them and their friends
 ================================================

 How to set up: